 The TomTom Spark deserves the top spot because of its added functionality that surpasses standard tracking.
 On top of displaying the usual distance, pace and lap information it comes equipped with an integrated optical HR (heart rate) monitor which has better accuracy than any of the other trackers on this list.

-TomTom Spark is compatible with 99.9% of running apps available plus it has space for your favourite running playlists which it can play wirelessly to Bluetooth headphones!
+TomTom Spark is compatible with 99.9% of running apps available plus it has space for your favourite running playlists which can play wirelessly to Bluetooth headphones!

 It’s nice to know that I can leave my phone or iPod at home and run uninterrupted.

 Another worthy feature is the ability to compete against your previous time to keep your runs competitive and exciting.
 Well done TomTom.